smallrye/jandex/README.md

 ## Reporting issues

-Issues can be reported in the [Jandex JIRA Project](https://issues.jboss.org/browse/JANDEX),
+Issues can be reported in [GitHub Issues](https://github.com/wildfly/jandex/issues).

 ## Getting Help

-Post to the [WildFly user forums for help] (https://developer.jboss.org/en/wildfly?view=discussions).
+Post to the [SmallRye Google group](https://groups.google.com/g/smallrye) or the [Quarkus Zulip chat](https://quarkusio.zulipchat.com/).

 ## Creating a Persisted Index Using the CLI